sushmakalvakuntla/Update-ReadMe/README.md

 using npm,

         npm install react-wood-duck --save

 ## Usage

+Now, you can import the components from the library as

+        @import { component name } from 'react-wood-duck'

 ## Development (src, dist and the build process)

 NOTE: The source code for the component is in src.
 A transpiled CommonJS version (generated with Babel) is available in dist for use with node.js and webpack.